Shea Butter is wonderfully healing.

-A natural fat obtained from the fruit of the Karate tree.
+It’s a natural fat, obtained from the fruit of the Karate tree.

-The tree produces berries the size of plums, and one tree alone can produce 20 kg of fruit, this can yield up to 4 kg of kernels, which produces roughly about 1.5 kg of butter.
+The tree produces berries the size of plums, one tree alone can produce 20 kg of fruit, this can yield up to 4 kg of kernels, which produces roughly about 1.5 kg of butter.